Reference product: pulpwood, hardwood, measured as solid wood under bark [m3]

 Table 1-2 compiles the parameters used for the inventorying of the stand establishment and maintenance over one rotation period for each tree species:

-The total harvesting over one rotation period have been derived from the following yield tables over the assumed rotation periods as listed in Table 1-2:
+The total harvest and assortments have been assumed for the inventoried tree species over one rotation period.
+Total harvesting over one rotation period has been estimated from the following sources and from the rotation periods as listed in Table 1-2:

 Losses of biomass during the production chain are disregarded due to the relatively rough estimates within the production chain of wood chips and bundles (see Erikkson & Gustavsson 2008 for more information).